 ALA, on the other hand, is found in some plant foods, including certain nuts and seeds, as well as high-quality cuts of meat, like grass-fed beef.

-When it comes to getting enough omega-3s fats into your diet, I recommend eating plenty of omega-3 foods and also supplementing in most cases.
+When it comes to getting enough omega-3s fats into your diet, it’s recommended to eat plenty of omega-3 foods and also consider omega-3 supplements in most cases.

 How much omega-3 per day?
 Through a combination of both, aim to get at least 1,000 milligrams a day of EPA/DHA and about 4,000 milligrams of total omega-3s (meaning a combination of ALA/EPA/DHA).

 What food is highest in omega-3?
 The best sources are wild-caught, fatty fish.
 It’s one reason why nutrition experts, including the American Heart Association, recommend consuming fish several times per week, since many kinds of seafood are naturally high in DHA and EPA.